microsoft/playwright/docs/src/api/params.md

 ## browser-option-devtools
 - `devtools` <[boolean]>

-**Chromium-only** Whether to auto-open a Developer Tools panel for each tab.
+**Chromium and Firefox only** Whether to auto-open a Developer Tools panel for each tab.
 If this option is `true`, the [`option: headless`] option will be set `false`.

 ## browser-option-slowmo